-Public Involvement: DRP provided an opportunity for public input by conducting a public open house meeting and advisory group process to present the draft management plan to stakeholders.
-This meetings was held on May 24, 2023.
-Meeting notices were published in the Florida Administrative Register, (DATE) Volume X, Issue X, included on the Department Internet Calendar, posted in clear view at the park, and promoted locally.
+Public Involvement: DRP provided an opportunity for public input by conducting a public open house advisory group meeting to present the draft management plan to stakeholders.
+This meeting was held on May 24, 2023, from 4:00 p.m. to 7:00 p.m.
+Meeting notices were published in the Florida Administrative Register on May 15, 2023, Volume 49, Issue 94, included on the Department Internet Calendar, posted in clear view at the park, and promoted locally.
 The purpose of the advisory group meeting is to provide the advisory group members an opportunity to discuss the draft management plan (see Addendum 2).